Church of the Multiplication: 19th-20th-century rediscovery

 After the AD 614 destruction, the exact site of the shrine was lost for some 1,300 years.
 In 1888 the site was acquired by the German Catholic Society for Palestine (Palästina-Verein der Katholiken Deutschlands) which was associated with the Archdiocese of Cologne.
 An initial archaeological survey was conducted in 1892, with full excavations beginning in 1932.
 These excavations resulted in the discovery of mosaic floors from the 5th-century church, which was also found to be built on the foundations of a much smaller 4th-century chapel.

 20th-century reconstruction

 Since 1939 the property has been administered by the Benedictine order as a daughter-house of the Dormition Abbey in Jerusalem.
-The ground was bought in 1888 by the German Catholic Palestine Mission, archeological research started in 1892.
-In the 1930s a provisional protective structure was erected above the holy rock and the Byzantine mosaics.
 The current church, inaugurated in 1984, was built to the same floor plan as the 5th-century Byzantine church, some of the ancient black basalt walls have survived and remain visible.
 The Cologne-based architects Anton Goergen and Fritz designed a simple, modest building in a somewhat neo-Byzantine style.
 The windows are fitted with alabaster panels.
-The bright limestone stones were brought from a quarry near Taybeh (between Jericho and Ramallah), the red bricks from Italy and the roof timbering from Germany.
+The bright limestone blocks were brought from a quarry near Taybeh (between Jericho and Ramallah), the red bricks from Italy and the roof timbering from Germany.
 The portal is a work by the German sculptor Elmar Hillebrand.